Robert Zarate

 Robert Alexander Zárate Ladera (born February 1, 1987) is a Venezuelan professional baseball pitcher who is a free agent.
 From 2012 through 2013, he pitched for the Hanshin Tigers of Nippon Professional Baseball (spending most of both seasons with Hanshin's Western League ni-gun team).

 Career

 Toronto Blue Jays

 Zárate signed a minor league contract with the Toronto Blue Jays on January 26, 2005.
 Zárate played for the Blue Jays minor league system through the 2008 season.
-He began 2009 with the GCL Blue Jays.
+He began 2009 with the Gulf Coast League Blue Jays.
 The Blue Jays released Zárate on April 15, 2009.

 Hanshin Tigers

 Zárate played for the Hanshin Tigers of Nippon Professional Baseball in 2012.
 He made his NPB debut on August 5, 2012.
 He also played the 2013 season for Hanshin before becoming a free agent after the season.

 Gunma Diamond Pegasus

 Zárate joined the Gunma Diamond Pegasus of Japan's Baseball Challenge League for the 2014 season.
 He was scouted by the Rays after spending 2014 with the Pegasus.